Husain2121/Solar-Home-Design/README.md

 #  Solar-Powered Home Simulation in MATLAB Simulink

-This repository contains my personalized MATLAB Simulink model of a solar-powered residential system, developed after following the tutorial “Solar-Powered Home in Simulink” on YouTube.
+This repository contains my personalized MATLAB Simulink model of a solar-powered residential system, developed learning how a solar powered works on a fundamental level.

 ##  What was built
 - A working Simulink model replicating a solar-powered home system with generation, load, and energy conversion and boost components.
-- Custom enhancements to the tutorial model, including improved load profiles and explanation of system process.
+- Detailed annotations of component use and how they work together to transfer the power to the load.

 ## How it works
 <details> <summary>1.
 Solar Panels (PV Array)</summary>